moonlibs/config/README.md

 Auto fencing is implemented via background fiber which waits for changes on `<prefix>/clusters/<my-shard-name>` directory.

+`fencing_pause` must be less than `fencing_timeout`.
+The `fencing_timeout - fencing_pause` time slot is used to retry ETCD (at least 2 attempts with sleeps in between) to ensure that ETCD is really down.

+You may increase `fencing_pause` if you see that too many requests is made to ETCD.
+If `fencing_timeout - fencing_pause` is too small (less than `etcd/timeout`) then you may face False-Positive fencing when ETCD was slightly down.

+Increasing `fencing_timeout` will decrease possibility of False Positive fencing.

+You leader will be RW at least `fencing_timeout` if everyone else is down.

 There are 4 parameters to configure:

 | Parameter                        | Description                           | Default Value       |